jzipkin1812/Gravity_Switch/README.md

 With your primary pointer on the top-left location of where you want your text, press TAB.
 Then, input your desired text into the terminal.
 (This feature uses Python's input() function.)
 The text should appear on screen.

 # Changelog
+## Version 2.0 (10/xx/2025):
+* Preliminary installation script added to package Gravity Switch into a playable windows or Mac application.
+* SFX added.
+* Asset loading refactored.
+* World E's challenge level added.
+It's a doozy.
+* World F finished, not including the challenge level.
+This world is not for the weak!
 ## Version 1.7 (6/10/2025):
 * World F added.
 * New graphics features added.